eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

   - `/submodel`: This part is also forwarded to the backend data service.
 As AAS Profile SSP-003 of the Submodel Service Specification is mandatory for release 3.2, `href` must have the suffix "/submodel" representing the invokation of the GetSubmodel operation.
 - `subprotocolBody`: A semicolon-separated list of parameters passed to the data consumer.
   - `id=123`: The id of the asset for which a contract negitiation should be intiated.
-  - `idsEndpoint`: Server and port of the EDC control plane used for contract negotiation
+  - `dspEndpoint`: Server and port of the EDC control plane used for contract negotiation

 > :raised_hand: **Backend Data Service for Submodels** According to CX-0002, the backend data service identified via `href`and the filter criteria in `subprotocolBody` MUST be conformant to the Asset Administration Shell Profile SSP-003 of the Submodel Service Specification and must at least support the logical operation GetSubmodel.
 In release 3.2, only the logical parameter Content=Value must be supported (via path suffixes like in "/submodel/$value").
 This might change in later Catena-X releases.